-The Picture Exchange Communication System was developed over 20 years ago that allows children and adults with autism and other communication difficulties to initiate communication.
+The Picture Exchange Communication System (PECS) was developed over 20 years ago.
+It allows children and adults with autism and other communication difficulties to initiate communication.

 PECS begins with teaching students to exchange a picture of a desired item with a teacher, who immediately honours the request.
 For example, if they want a drink, they will give a picture of 'drink' to an adult who directly hands them a drink.
 Verbal prompts are not used, thus encouraging spontaneity and avoiding prompt dependency.
 The system goes on to teach discrimination of symbols and how to construct simple "sentences."
 Ideas for teaching commenting and other language structures such as asking and answering questions are also incorporated.

 Founded in the early 1970s by the late Eric Schopler, Ph.D., TEACCH developed the concept of the "Culture of Autism" as a way of thinking about the characteristic patterns of thinking and behavior seen in individuals with this diagnosis.

 - Relative strength in and preference for processing visual information (compared to difficulties with auditory processing, particularly of language).

 - Frequent attention to details but difficulty understanding the meaning of how those details fit together.